PRISONERS OF HOPE

 Is it not wonderful that God looks at us as prisoners away from home, but not only prisoners.
 BUT PRISONERS OF HOPE?

-Zech 9:12 Turn you to the strong hold, ye prisoners of hope: even to day do I declare [that] I will render double unto thee;
+Zechariah 9:12 Turn you to the strong hold, ye prisoners of hope: even to day do I declare that I will render double unto thee;

 Job lost all he had, and the devil destroyed much.